Rough Runners Race Series

 - 2nd place points: Arcteryx Motus Crew neck shirt

-- 3rd place points: $50 gift certificate to REI
+- 3rd place points: $75 gift certificate for Fleet Feet Savannah

 Race Series: Scorecard